-1. Have you ever heard the expression "you are what you eat"?
+Have you ever heard the expression "you are what you eat"?
 Well, flamingos are just that.
 They get their reddish-pink colour from special colouring chemicals called pigments found in the algae and invertebrates that they eat.
 The same effect is seen when shrimps change their colour during cooking.

-6. Flamingos are filter feeders.
+They are also filter feeders.
 This means that they take up water in their beaks and sieve out tiny brine shrimps from the water with their special beaks and tongue.

 Even though it looks like they can, flamingos cannot bend their knee backwards!
 What you're actually looking at is their ankles.
 They're just a lot higher up their leg than you might expect.
 It uses less energy for a flamingo to stand on one leg than on two legs, which is why they can perform such an amazing balancing act when having a snooze!